 Selecting a hike usually means considering the area of the city you are basing out of and what else you want to experience in the metropolitan area.
 A couple of easy walks that have many attractions nearby are in City Park and Confluence Park.
 City Park is a 320-acre gem with five formal gardens, loads of beautiful trees, a lake, Denver Zoo and the Denver Museum of Nature & Science.
 Stroll up to 2.5 miles here or head to the 3.5-mile Confluence Park loop trail that skirts along water most of the way (the South Platte River and Cherry Creek converge here).
 This downtown trail starts and ends near Denver’s flagship REI store and goes by landmarks such as Elitch Gardens Theme & Water Park and Empower Field at Mile High.
 Or connect to Cherry Creek Trail to extend your walk.

 For those seeking nature and wildlife watching, the 2.4-mile Lowry Park Loop is in the floodplain of the Aurora-Kelley Road Reservoir and is a favorite for bird watchers.
 On top of the dam, enjoy views of both downtown and the mountains.
 Rocky Mountain Arsenal National Wildlife Refuge, previously an army base, covers more almost 23 miles and has 15 miles of trails.
 There is a visitor center, ponds and lots of wildlife to view, including bison.

 Even if you are staying out near Denver International Airport (DEN) or you want to squeeze in one last hike before flying home, there is a 3.8-mile option that is situated on airport-owned land next to Rocky Mountain Arsenal National Wildlife Refuge.
 The “First Creek at DEN Open Space Out-n-Back” trail parallels First Creek and is slated to link up to High Line Canal Trail in the future.

 Speaking of airports, Central Park has miles of trails through Denver’s former Stapleton Airport grounds and is one of Denver’s largest urban parks.
-There is a route that traverses by former runways and the control tower, which was recently renovated and is now home to Punch Bowl Social Stapleton.
+There's even a route that traverses by former runways and the old control tower.